AninditaBasu/indica/topics/api_mb.md

 | ------ | ------------------ | ------------------- |
 | GET    | `/journeys`        | List all journeys       |
 | GET    | `/journeys/{name}` | Get the details of a specific journey |

+The query parameter `expand=true` expands `journeyRoute` into full path objects and `journeyPersons` into full person objects.

 In addition to `expand=true`, which expands routes and persons, the following query parameters are also available: